thedrakesng/thedrakesng.github.io/_posts/2025-07-05-The-AI-License.md

 Geoffrey Hinton, a godfather of modern AI, noted that before the Industrial Revolution, physical strength was a human bottleneck.
 Technology made that bottleneck irrelevant.
 Today, intelligence is the bottleneck.
 To believe that AI will stop at being a mere 'assistant' is to assume this revolution will be different from all others.

-The professional license is not an eternal shield.
-It is a standard to be met.
-And for the first time, we have a technology that is on a clear path to meeting it.
+A professional license is not an eternal shield; it is simply a standard that must be met.
+For the first time, we have a technology clearly on track to meet that standard.
+Now it is only a matter of time, necessity, regulation, and so on.

+The 'so on' seems quiet long.

+In the next post, I’ll examine the conditions required for this replacement to occur.